500 years after Luther and the Diet of Worms the ecumenical movement is strong | DW | 16.04.2021

 Already a well-known figure in the German-speaking world, he met with jubilation as he made his way from Wittenberg to Worms, further south.
 Contemporary sources report that he was accompanied by "a cheering crowd."

-Now, once again: a celebration in the city of Worms as it marks the 500th anniversary and this very special weekend.
-However, in the treacherous times of COVID-19, little remains of a commemorative program had so meticulously been put together.
+Now, once again, there is a celebration in the city of Worms as it marks the 500th anniversary and this very special weekend.
+However, in the treacherous times of COVID-19, little remains of a commemorative program that had so meticulously been put together.

 Jutta Herbert is dismayed by how things have turned out.
 But she hopes that some of the commemorative events and encounters will still take place later in the year.

 The theologian has been based in Worms for decades and is well aware of the great significance of the Diet of Worms: "Even in ordinary years, we're regularly approached by groups and individuals from outside Germany."
-Many of whom had especially been looking forward to this historic 500th anniversary.
+Many of them, she adds, had especially been looking forward to this historic 500th anniversary.

 A major exhibition called "Here I stand.
 Conscience and Protest — 1521 to 2021" has been postponed for three months and is now set to open its doors in July.